Gumichan01/libtagspp/README.md

 | cache dropped  | real    0m1.158s | real    0m1.628s |
 |                | user    0m0.024s | user    0m0.211s |
 |                | sys     0m0.132s | sys     0m0.187s |

+## Usage

+Just compile it to an archive (`.a`) and link to your program.
+Use it in your code by including `tags.h`, that's the API.
+Documentation is in the header.

+See `examples/readtags.c`.